hamler-lang/hamler/README.md

 - Report issues : submit any bugs, issues to [hamler/issues][hamler-issues]
 - Contribute code: Reference [**roadmap**](https://github.com/hamler-lang/hamler/milestones) as a guidance for new features.
                    Fork the project, and submit feature requests to [hamler-lang/hamler][hamler-project]
-- Submit a proposal: Fork the [hamler-wiki][hamler-wiki] project and submit pull request
+- Submit a proposal: Fork the [hamler-wiki][hamler-wiki] project and submit a pull request

 [hamler-issues]: https://github.com/hamler-lang/hamler/issues
 [hamler-project]: https://github.com/hamler-lang/hamler